 Dutch Privateers: Blood & Plunder Faction Review

 Are you sick and tired of playing with English or French Units?
-Does you nemesis at you local game store play the Spanish so well it infuriates you?
-Those Advanced Maneuvers chipping away your rigging like shots at a Tortuga Tavern?
-If any of theses apply to you, I humbly request you take a look at the Dutch Privateers!
+Does your nemesis at your local game store play the Spanish so well it infuriates you?
+Are those Advanced Maneuvers chipping away your rigging like shots at a Tortuga Tavern?
+If any of these apply to you, I humbly request you take a look at the Dutch Privateers!

 Force Special Rules